open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 through portals there leading to any other plane.
-If you enter a new plane or return to the plane you were on when casting this spell, your body and possessions are transported along the silver cord, allowing you to re-­‐‑enter your body as you enter the new plane.
+If you enter a new plane or return to the plane you were on when casting this spell, your body and possessions are transported along the silver cord, allowing you to re-­enter your body as you enter the new plane.
 Your astral form is a separate incarnation.
 Any damage or other effects that apply to it have no effect on your physical body, nor do they persist when you return to it.